 Backend build failures

 The backend is the most common source of build failures.
 Caffeine writes your backend in Motoko, a language designed specifically for apps running on the Internet Computer.
-When the AI generates Motoko code that does not compile, Caffeine automatically attempts to fix the errors and retry — but if it cannot resolve the problem after two attempts, it stops and reports a build failure.
+When the AI generates Motoko code that does not compile, it automatically attempts to fix the errors and retry.

 - The change you requested was more complex than the builder could complete in the available attempts